Which items and articles of clothing must be taken off?: Going through the security scan

 How does our security scanner work?
 You stand on the indicated spot in the glass capsule and the scanner rotates around you for two seconds.
 The scan uses millimetre waves that bounce off your skin.
 This technology scans for unusual objects on your person.
 If the scan ‘goes off’, then you will undergo an additional check performed by one of our security staff members.
 In case you were wondering: they do not see you naked and certainly cannot look through your body.

 This special scanner technology ensures that you hardly need to take anything off before undergoing the scan.
 This is in contrast to the walk-through metal detectors of the past, which required you to remove all metal items beforehand and place them in the bins.
-You may simply keep your jewellery on, and the same applies to your belt – unless you are dressed like a cowboy, since belts with large buckles must indeed be removed.
-Prohibited items can be hidden behind such buckles.
-In the same way, we also check to determine whether you may keep your shoes on.
-Shoes with a thick sole – such as hiking boots or platform shoes – and boots must be removed.
-Items can be hidden in the sole or boot, and we do not want to take that risk.
-All other shoes, whether sneakers or stilettos, may be kept on.
+You may simply keep your jewellery on.
+And this is also how we look to determine whether you can keep your shoes on.
+Shoes with thick soles - think mountain shoes or platform soles - and shoes above the ankle such as boots must be taken off.
+This is because in the sole or high shoe you can hide objects and we don't want to take that risk.
+All other shoes, whether they are your trainers or stiletto heels, you can just keep them on.
+And now you may be thinking: what about my belt?
+You will have to take it off before going through the scanner.

 Coats off